-transaction manager: The party that is responsible for managing and distributing the outcome of atomic transactions.
-A transaction manager is either a root transaction manager or a subordinate transaction manager for a specified transaction.

-transaction propagation: The act of coordinating two transaction managers to work together on a single atomic transaction.
+- transaction manager: The party that is responsible for managing and distributing the outcome of atomic transactions.
+A transaction manager is either a root transaction manager or a subordinate transaction manager for a specified transaction. - transaction propagation: The act of coordinating two transaction managers to work together on a single atomic transaction.
 When propagating a transaction to a transaction manager that is not already a participant in the transaction, that transaction manager plays the role of subordinate transaction manager to the originating transaction manager, which will play the role of superior transaction manager.
-When propagating a transaction to a transaction manager that is already a participant in the transaction, no new superior or subordinate relationship is established.

-two-phase commit: An agreement protocol that is used to resolve the outcome of an atomic transaction in response to a commit request from the root application.
-Phase One and Phase Two are the distinct phases of the Two-Phase Commit Protocol.
+When propagating a transaction to a transaction manager that is already a participant in the transaction, no new superior or subordinate relationship is established. - two-phase commit: An agreement protocol that is used to resolve the outcome of an atomic transaction in response to a commit request from the root application.
+Phase One and Phase Two are the distinct phases of the Two-Phase Commit Protocol. - unit of work: A set of individual operations that MSMQ must successfully complete before any of the individual MSMQ operations can be considered complete.

-1.3 References
+1.3 (Updated Section) References